corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 ### Adding a new node to the network

-You can add a new node and distribute its `node-info` to the existing nodes on the network by running the network bootstrapper twice.
+You can add a new node and distribute its `node-info` to the existing nodes on the network by running the Network Bootstrapper twice.

 In this example, you have an existing bootstrapped network.
 It consists of a notary and Party A, and you'd like to add Party B.

-First, run the network bootstrapper as usual.
+First, run the Network Bootstrapper as usual.
 Your network structure will look like this:

 ```none
 .